stuart-gill/sunny65/README.md

 ### Installing

-If you want to rebuild the database file (sunny65_db.sqlite), run in command line:
+If you want to rebuild the database file (sunny65_db.sqlite), uncomment the code at the end of sunny65_db.py and run in command line:

 ```
 $python3 sunny65_db.py